george1605/george1605/README.md

 - 👋 Hi, I’m @george1605
 - 👀 I’m interested in C++, Python , Java, C# and Web Technologies
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Lua
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me [email]